 It was still several months later before it arrived.
 Mostly because the Brexit vote happened about a month after I sent in my biometrics.

-I was originally told it could take up to six months to process, and it was in six months exactly that I received our two passports back in the mail.
+I was originally told it could take up to six months to process.
+It was in six months exactly that I received our two passports back in the mail.

 However, it took another four weeks for my residence card to arrive.

-In the meantime, I couldn’t leave the country (nor even book travel in case it didn’t show up) because there is nothing inside your passport indicating you have a right to stay.
+In the meantime, I couldn’t leave the country.
+I couldn’t even book travel in case it didn’t show up!
+All because there is nothing inside your passport indicating you have a right to stay.
 The residence card is your only proof.